Saros/I 0.3.0 Release Notes

 If you encounter any other bugs not mentioned above, we would appreciate it if you would report them to our issue tracker (after checking that they have not already been reported).

-Our current bug tracker can be found on our GitHub page.
-Please make it clear that the issue is dealing with Saros/I.
+Our bug tracker can be found on our GitHub page.
+Please make clear that the issue pertains to Saros/I.

 When reporting a bug that concerns the plugin behavior, please provide the Saros log file (or all relevant excerpts) for a session where the bug was encountered.